geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yeah, GPUOscillaut.
 Yeah, GPUOscillaut is not that fast.
 Right, like this is going to be more of a thing of saying like we actually already have enough coverage on these things.

 ##### **Geohot** [[00:11:34](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=694)]
 The problem is we don't really because that's the only test we got.
 Yeah.
 I don't know.
-I mean, setEnvironment...
+I mean, setEnvironment..
 Like we've put a lot of time into this.

 ##### **Geohot** [[00:11:52](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=712)]
 I don't know how much faster it's going to get.